 When you make the decision to start brewing coffee at home what you need first is brewing gear.
 Sometimes buying brewing gear can get confusing because there are so many options in the market.
-Which is why we wanted to present to you a comparison between three popular brewing devices.
-These devices are the Kalita Wave, the V60 and the Clever Dripper.
-The reason we are comparing these three is because they are visually and technically very much alike.
+This is why we wanted to present to you a comparison between three popular brewing devices.
+These devices are the Kalita Wave, the V60, and the Clever Dripper.
+The reason we are comparing these three is that they are visually and technically very much alike.

 So how can you decide which one is best for you?
 To answer this question we will first explore the history and design behind these three brewers.
 Then we will compare them as brewing methods and highlight the similarities and differences.
 We will also look at other aspects such as their price, their overall ease of use and some best practices to get the best use out of them.
 Our aim is to give you a brief overview that will help you decide which one of these is right for you and how to use them in the most optimal way in order to brew a delicious cup of coffee.

 An interesting fact that these three brewing devices have in common is that they were all invented in East Asia: the Kalita Wave and the V60 in Japan and the Clever Dripper in Taiwan.
 The V60 was invented by the Japanese company Hario.
 Hario was founded in 1921 in the city of Tokyo and its main production involved glass for physical and chemical use.
 Their first coffee invention was a filter coffee siphon, which was followed by a cloth filter coffee siphon.